ComputationalBiology-CS-CU/FMRI-Analysis/README.md

 # update:

-The new regression code is added, to draw the prediction errors treating all features as output (one by one).
+(by Shuo) The new regression code (with plotting) is added, to draw the prediction errors treating all features as output (one by one), in two classes and for all regression models.